-We have done a lot of exploring over the past two weeks with the intention of finding a permanent place to live in London for the next three years.
+We have done a lot of exploring over the past two weeks with the intention of finding a place to live in London for the next three years.
 Prior to the move, we read online about the different boroughs (areas in the city) and what they each had to offer, so we already had a few key places in mind that we wanted to check out.

 Chiswick was first on the list since that is the town where Cory will be working.
 Exploring this area was simple since it’s where we are temporarily living right now.
 Next up was the area of South Kensington.
-While looking online, I fell in love with the beautiful architecture and quaint flats.
+While looking online, I fell in love with the beautiful architecture and quaint flats in this area.
 Plus, you can’t beat the location – multiple museums, Hyde Park, and Buckingham Palace are all within walking distance.
 But when we couldn’t find a school with openings for Lexie, we had to cross that one off the list.
 (But I’ll be going back to take pictures later, for sure!)

 This is Portobello Market, a collection of over 1,000 vendors selling antiques, jewelry, food, and just about anything else you can think of.
-It was crazy trying to make it through the crowds, and we weren’t even trying to shop.
-If I ever go back, I’ll have to take a Xanax first.
+It was crazy trying to make it through the crowds and we weren’t even trying to shop.
+If I ever go back, I’ll have to take a Xanax first!

-Our last location to check out was St. John’s Wood.
-This area has an enormous American community because of the American School located there.
+Our last location to check out was St John’s Wood.
+This area has an enormous American community because of the popular American School located there.
 That was a big plus for us since it would mean a lot of connections and quick friendships for Lexie.
 But it’s also one of the most expensive places to live in London, so after thinking about our budget and what we’d want to do as far as traveling goes, we decided it wasn’t for us.

 And as for amazing, the second picture is a far away shot of Big Ben from Trafalgar Square.
 We just kind of stumbled upon it while waiting to meet some friends for lunch in the city.
-I had to try not to be disappointed that my first time seeing one of London’s big landmarks was completely by accident and all I had with me was my iPhone.
+I had to try not to be disappointed that my first time seeing one of London’s big landmarks was completely by accident and all I had with me was my iPhone!

-But I’m getting off track here talking about landmarks and the tube.
+Here I am getting off track talking about landmarks and the tube when I have news.
 We have decided where we want to live!
-After factoring in our budget, the location of Cory’s job, and finding an international school that semi-follows a regular American schedule of education, we chose Chiswick.
-I really think it’s the right place for us, and we’ve already found a permanent flat as well.
-The day we spent looking for flats deserves a post all it’s own, but seeing as I don’t want to develop the same nervous eye twitch that appeared on that radically hectic day, I’ll just say that looking for homes in the US and looking for flats in London are two completely different experiences.
+After factoring in our budget, the location of Cory’s job, and close proximity to an international school that semi-follows a regular American schedule of education, we chose Chiswick.
+I really think it’s the right place for us, and we’ve already found a permanent flat as well!
+The day we spent looking for flats deserves a post all its own, but seeing as I don’t want to develop the same nervous eye twitch that appeared on that radically hectic day, I’ll just say that looking for homes in the US and looking for flats in London are two completely different experiences.

 Sidenote: I apologize for the lengthy post.
 I really do intend on posting more frequently in the future so that I can keep these entries at a more reasonable length.
 Right now, there just aren’t many opportunities for me to sit at the computer for an hour, so I have to take advantage of it when I can and pack a lot into one post!
 Thank you for still reading!